Tonga: Political culture

 The bill was opposed in a several-thousand-strong protest march in the capital, a call by the Tuʻi Pelehake (a prince, nephew of the king and elected member of parliament) for Australia and other nations to pressure the Tongan government to democratise the electoral system, and a legal writ calling for a judicial investigation of the bill.
 The latter was supported by some 160 signatures, including seven of the nine elected "People's Representatives".

-The then-Crown Prince Tupoutoʻa and Pilolevu, the Princess Royal, remained generally silent on the issue.
+The Crown Prince Tupoutoʻa and Pilolevu, the Princess Royal, remained generally silent on the issue.
 In total, the changes threatened to destabilise the polity, fragment support for the status quo, and place further pressure on the monarchy.

 In 2005, the government spent several weeks negotiating with striking civil-service workers before reaching a settlement.
 The civil unrest that ensued was not limited to Tonga; protests outside the King's New Zealand residence made headlines.

 Prime Minister Prince ʻAhoʻeitu ʻUnuakiʻotonga Tukuʻaho (Lavaka Ata ʻUlukālala) (now King Tupou VI) resigned suddenly on 11 February 2006 and also gave up his other cabinet portfolios.
 The elected minister of labour, Feleti Sevele, replaced him in the interim.

 On 5 July 2006, a driver in Menlo Park, California, caused the deaths of Prince Tuʻipelehake ʻUluvalu, his wife, and their driver.
 Tuʻipelehake, 55, was the cochairman of the constitutional reform commission and a nephew of the king.